mircealungu/student-projects/thesis-writing.md

 Compare the following two sentences:

  > Due to the nature of the project it is worth mentioning that software dependencies can be represented as a graph.
-A similar concept is used by Cox et al...
+A similar concept is used by Cox et al. in which he presents the dependency term.

  > Cox et al. argues that software dependencies can be represented as a graph.